alex04072000/FuSta/README.md

 ```
 @inproceedings{Liu-FuSta-2021,
+    title     = {Hybrid Neural Fusion for Full-frame Video Stabilization},
     author    = {Liu, Yu-Lun and Lai, Wei-Sheng and Yang, Ming-Hsuan and Chuang, Yung-Yu and Huang, Jia-Bin},
-    title     = {Hybrid Neural Fusion for Full-frame Video Stabilization},
-    journal   = {arXiv preprint},
+    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision},
     year      = {2021}
 }
 ```